 SPECIAL BONUS SECTION: The new vaccines.

-Prepared by the editors of Harvard Health Publications in collaboration with Michael N. Starnbach, Ph.D., Professor of Microbiology, Harvard Medical School; 49 pages.
+Prepared by the editors of Harvard Health Publishing in collaboration with Michael N. Starnbach, Ph.D., Professor of Microbiology, Harvard Medical School; 49 pages.
 (2013)

 - Viruses: the ultimate invaders

 - Infectious disease in the 21st century

 - Methods of transmission

 - The immune system: Your natural protection

 - The outermost barrier

 - The adaptive immune system